 If you observe the image closely, you’ll realize that, in the above example, a ‘percentage discount’ is offered to the guests depending on the number of hours they’re paying for.
 That’s the ‘dynamic pricing’ feature in action.

 You can’t always offer discounts to all of your customers.
 However, if you want to keep your regulars happy and give them that little incentive to stick around, this feature is just what you need!

 As mentioned earlier, WooCommerce Bookings is a great plugin to address your basic bookings needs.
 But ‘basic’ is simply not going to make the cut when you’re up against the metamorphic e-commerce trends!

-Because this plugin does not offer some of the fundamental features you need, you’ve got no option but to look for other alternatives and plugins to customize your website.
-The above list of is based on several requests and WooCommerce Bookings customization projects that we’ve handled.
+Because this plugin does not offer some of the fundamental features you need, you’ve got no option but to look for other alternatives and plugins to customize your booking website.
+The above list is based on several requests and WooCommerce Bookings customization projects that we’ve handled.
 There could be a lot more which we haven’t thought of.

 Do you agree with the features we’ve listed above?
 Which other features, in your opinion, should be a part of WooCommerce Bookings?

 1. Why should I go beyond booking options currently offered by WooCommerce Bookings?